rogeryeosgit/DevoProject/Notes.md

 - On plan deletion, need to ascertain there is a catch all for users who use the plan

-- need to check owner of plan for update and deletion
+- need to check token for every modification of backend

+- When page is reloaded, userID is null, because only token and expiry are around long term.